Non-Small Cell Lung Cancer: Staging and Treatment

 The staging system is very complex.
 Below is a summary.
 Talk to your provider about the stage of your cancer.

-• Stage 0 (Tis, N0, M0): The cancer is only in the top layers of the airway and has not spread deeper into the lung.
-It has not spread to the lymph nodes or other organs.
+• Stage 0 (Tis, N0, M0): The cancer is only in the top layers of the airway and has not spread deeper into the lung (Tis).
+It has not spread to the lymph nodes (N0) or other parts of the body (M0).

-• Stage Ia1 (T1a, N0, M0): The tumor isn’t bigger than 1 cm across in size.
-It hasn’t spread to the area around the lungs (pleura)and it hasn’t grown into the main parts of the bronchi.
-It has not spread to the lymph nodes or other organs.
+• Stage Ia1 (T1a/mi, N0, M0): The tumor is a minimally invasive adenocarcinoma.
+The tumor is not larger than 3 centimeters (cm) and the part that has invaded into deeper lung tissues is not larger than ½ cm (T1mi).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0); OR (T1a, N0, M0) The tumor is no bigger than 1 cm in size.
+It hasn’t spread to the area around the lungs (pleura) and it hasn’t grown into the main parts of the bronchi (T1a).
+It has not spread to the lymph nodes (N0) or other parts of the body (M0).

-• Stage IA2 (T1b, N0, M0): The tumor is between 1 and 2 cm across in size.
-It hasn’t spread to the area around the lungs (pleura) and it hasn’t grown into the main parts of the bronchi.
-It has not spread to the lymph nodes or other organs.
+• Stage IA2 (T1b, N0, M0): The tumor is between 1 and 2 cm in size.
+It hasn’t spread to the area around the lungs (pleura) and it hasn’t grown into the main parts of the bronchi (T1b).
+It has not spread to the lymph nodes (N0) or other areas of the body (M0).

-• Stage IA3 (T1c, N0, M0): The tumor is 2-3 cm across in size.
-It hasn’t spread to the area around the lungs (pleura)and it hasn’t grown into the main parts of the bronchi.
-It has not spread to the lymph nodes or other organs.
+• Stage IA3 (T1c, N0, M0): The tumor is 2 to 3 cm in size.
+It hasn’t spread to the area around the lungs (pleura) and it hasn’t grown into the main parts of the bronchi (T1c).
+It has not spread to the lymph nodes (N0) or other areas of the body (M0).

 • Stage IIB

-• (T3, N0, M0): The tumor is 1 or more of the following (1)it is 5-7cm across in size or (2) has grown into the chest wall, the inner pleura, the phrenic nerve, or the area around the heart (parietal pericardium), or (3) there are 2 or more separate tumors in the same part of the lung.
-It has not spread to the lymph nodes or other organs.
+• (T3, N0, M0): The tumor is one or more of the following: (1) The tumor is 5 to 7 cm in size, (2) it has grown into the chest wall, the inner lining of the chest wall, the phrenic nerve, or the area around the heart (parietal pericardium), or (3) there are 2 or more separate tumor nodules in the same lobe of a lung.
+It has not spread to the lymph nodes (N0) or other areas of the body (M0).

 • Stage IIIA